 Those considering refinancing should also consider how their taxes play into the equation, especially for borrowers with an investment property.

-Unless a loan for your investment property is borrowed against that property, you are unable to claim a deduction for any expenses that are incurred while the property is being rented out.
+Again, it is the intent of the funds that the tax office considers.
 With that in mind, it is important to always seek advice from your tax professional in order to maximise such deductions.

 You also always want to make sure you are operating under the rules of the Australian Taxation Office.
 Shop around, crunch the numbers, and make sure whatever you do makes financial sense over the long run.